 Spaying is described as “the surgical removal of a female cat’s ovaries and uterus”, whilst “neutering is the removal of a male cat’s testicles” (source 1).
 These medical procedures are considered routine, and should only be completed by trained licensed veterinary professionals.

 - Reduces the number of unwanted animals being euthanized, to control cat population

 - Some male Maine Coons become more docile, after neutering.

-- Will eliminate or reduce sexual behaviours in cats
+- Will eliminate or reduce sexual behaviors in cats

-- Cats less prone to fighting with cats in your neighbourhood
+- Cats less prone to fighting with cats in your neighborhood

 - Avoid urine spraying from female cats.

 Taking on a Maine Coon is a big responsibility, and it is imperative that you know how to care for a Maine Coon properly.
 Much of what I have described is common sense, yet so easily forgotten.
 If you have never owned a Maine Coon cat before, keep this article handy so that you can refer to it when required.

 This fabulous cat breed is truly unique, and their playful loving personalities make them truly irresistible.
 I have no doubt that you will adore owning a Maine Coon cat.

 If purchasing a Maine Coon from a breeder is too expensive, then Maine Coon adoption might be the best way for you to get the cat of your dreams!
 Cats from breeders can cost up to $2,500, but...